BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands Standalones/Osetor's Improved Vendors/README.md

 *Credits to Apple1417 for this mods*

-**Once you have all this setup, please right click [this link](https://raw.githubusercontent.com/BLCM/BLCMods/master/Borderlands%202%20mods/osetor74/Oselands/Oselands.blcm) and save the mod file as Oselands.blcm**
+**Once you have all this setup, please right click the "OselandsVendors.blcm" at the top of this page and save the file as new**

 ---